Antarctica and the Southern Ocean

-MFAT is the government agency responsible for New Zealand's overall interests in Antarctica and the Southern Ocean.
-MFAT’s main roles include:
+We are the government agency responsible for New Zealand's overall interests in Antarctica and the Southern Ocean.
+Our main roles include:

 - pursuing New Zealand’s interests in the Antarctic Treaty System

-- coordindating policy advice on Antarctica and the Southern Ocean, including the Ross Dependency.
+- coordinating policy advice on Antarctica and the Southern Ocean, including the Ross Dependency.

 - conducting New Zealand's relations with other countries in respect of Antarctica